bodrick/awesome/README.md

 *   [humanloop/awesome-chatgpt](https://github.com/humanloop/awesome-chatgpt) - Curated list of awesome tools, demos, docs for ChatGPT and GPT-3
 *   [nichtdax/awesome-totally-open-chatgpt](https://github.com/nichtdax/awesome-totally-open-chatgpt) - A list of totally open alternatives to ChatGPT
 *   [rzashakeri/beautify-github-profile](https://github.com/rzashakeri/beautify-github-profile) - This repository will assist you in creating a more beautiful and appealing github profile, and you will have access to a comprehensive range of tools and tutorials for beautifying your github profile.  🪄 ⭐
-*   [abhisheknaiidu/awesome-github-profile-readme](https://github.com/abhisheknaiidu/awesome-github-profile-readme) - 😎 A curated list of awesome GitHub Profile READMEs 📝
+*   [abhisheknaiidu/awesome-github-profile-readme](https://github.com/abhisheknaiidu/awesome-github-profile-readme) - 😎 A curated list of awesome GitHub Profile which updates in real time
 *   [0xk1h0/ChatGPT\_DAN](https://github.com/0xk1h0/ChatGPT_DAN) - ChatGPT DAN, Jailbreaks prompt
 *   [herrjemand/awesome-webauthn](https://github.com/herrjemand/awesome-webauthn) - 🔐 A curated list of awesome WebAuthn and Passkey resources
 *   [editorconfig/editorconfig](https://github.com/editorconfig/editorconfig) - EditorConfig universal issue tracker and wiki